 Good morning and good Tuesday to you!
-I wanted to post yesterday, but I was overcome with the Monday-ness of the day, and ended up wandering aimlessly in my pajamas, eating Nutter Butters.
+I wanted to post yesterday, but I was overcome with the Monday-ness of the day, and ended up wandering aimlessly in my pajamas, eating peanut butter.

 But today is a new day!
 And I have a fun furniture transformation to share!

-It was a sturdy little set, and I loved the character of the pedestal.
+It was a sturdy little set, and I loved the character of the pedestal base.
 But the top surface is laminate, so my staining technique was out of the question.
 I just wasn’t having a surge of inspiration.
-Then we got all distracted with being pregnant, building our patio, and overhauling our laundry suite… all while this little dining set sat patiently in our garage gathering sawdust.

-But! the weather is getting nice and spring-y, and we’re feeling inclined to clean our garage/woodshop and get all organized.
-And on a whim, we decided to paint this bad boy and be done with it.
+So it sat.
+In our garage.
+For a LONG time.
+Until on a whim, we decided to paint this bad boy and be done with it.

-Because the top is shiny laminate, we needed to sand it to dull it down.
+Because the top was shiny laminate, we needed to sand it to dull it down.
 Otherwise the primer wouldn’t have anything to grab onto.

 The pale yellow paint was a fairly flat sheen already, so we didn’t worry about sanding that part.
 If it had been glossy, we definitely would have!
 We primed and painted white with RustOleum spray paint in a satin sheen.

 I decided I wanted to paint the table to look kinda driftwood-y Restoration Hardware-esque with white chairs.
-I’ve been loving this recent technique I came up with for ‘aging’ wood.
+I’ve been loving this technique I came up with for ‘aging’ wood.
 I paint raw wood white, then sand it until I can see the woodgrain popping through, then STAIN.
-But since this table is painted, we skipped the sanding part (since it’s just laminate on the top surface instead of woodgrain) and went right to the staining.
+But since this table is painted, we skipped the sanding part (since it’s just laminate (plastic) on the top surface instead of) and went right to the staining.

 Nick brushed on the stain (we used RustOleum Dark Walnut), and I came behind him and wiped the stain away… leaving it in the cracks and crevices, and aging the crisp white.